Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: GNS Framework for Forward and Inverse Modeling

 \subsubsection{Constrained optimization with L-BFGS-B}

 Back analyses of slope runout failures typically focus on estimating the strength parameters of critical layers involved in the failure mechanism while keeping the properties of non-critical layers fixed (e.g., Lower San Fernando and Las Palmas dams)\citep{olson2001liquefaction, moss2019flow}.
-Constraining the optimization to fix material properties of noncritical layers narrows the search space, enhances solution stability, and prevents non-physical estimates.
-We employ L-BFGS-B, a quasi-Newton method that balances fast convergence with low memory usage and supports box constraints on individual parameters.
+Constraining the optimization to bound material properties of noncritical layers with known prior information narrows the search space, enhances solution stability, and prevents non-physical estimates.
+We employ L-BFGS-B, a quasi-Newton method that achieves fast convergence with low memory usage and supports box constraints on individual parameters.
 These constraints take the form $\boldsymbol{\theta}_{min} \leq \boldsymbol{\theta} \leq \boldsymbol{\theta}_{max}$, where $\boldsymbol{\theta}_{min}$ and $\boldsymbol{\theta}_{max}$ are the lower and upper bounds for the parameter set $\boldsymbol{\theta}$.
-The BFGS algorithm approximates the inverse Hessian using historical gradients and parameter updates, avoiding the $O(n^3)$ cost of computing the true Hessian \citep{nocedal1999numerical}.
+The BFGS algorithm approximates the inverse Hessian using historical gradients and parameter updates, avoiding the $O(n^3)$ cost of computing the true Hessian \citep{nocedal2006numerical}.
 L-BFGS \citep{liu1989lbfgs} extends BFGS by limiting memory usage, retaining only a small window of past updates to reconstruct matrix-vector products on demand.
 L-BFGS-B \citep{byrd1995lbfgs-b} further enhances this framework by enabling box constraints.
 During each iteration, L-BFGS-B classifies parameters as either fixed (at constraint bounds) or free (within bounds) using gradient-based projection.
 It then updates only the free parameters using the L-BFGS update rule.
 This structure ensures compliance with bounds while maintaining the convergence speed of second-order optimization.
 By incorporating bounds for strength properties, L-BFGS-B guides the inverse modeling process toward physically constrained solutions, making it well-suited for geotechnical applications involving heterogeneous slope systems.
+For further algorithmic details of L-BFGS-B, we refer readers to \cite{byrd1995lbfgs-b}, \cite{nocedal2006numerical}.